-EFT Tapping (Emotional Freedom Techniques) – A Self-Help Tool
+EFT Tapping (Emotional Freedom Techniques) – How To Use It As A Self-Help Tool

-EFT Tapping, my personal go-to method, is a safe and effective self-help tool that I am excited to share with you.
-The tips and suggestions provided here are designed for individuals who feel emotionally stable and can tolerate their emotions, even during emotionally challenging times.
+EFT Tapping is my personal go-to method.
+While it provides a dual approach in a counselling session - combining the stimulation of acupoints with counselling, the tapping itself can be used as a safe and effective self-help tool and I am excited to share this with you.
+The tips and suggestions provided here are designed for individuals who are emotionally stable and can tolerate their emotions, even during emotionally challenging times.

-When practicing EFT Tapping on yourself, it can be easy to get distracted by what to say.
-However, you can't counsel yourself.
-Your focus simply needs to be on the tapping and any emotions or sensations you are experiencing in the moment.
-All you have to do is tap and breathe.
+When practicing EFT Tapping on yourself, it can be easy to get distracted by what to say, however your focus simply needs to be on the tapping itself and any emotions or sensations you are experiencing in the moment.
+All you have to do is Tap and Breathe.
 This practice allows you to tune into your body and calm the nervous system while fostering presence and grounding.
 EFT Tapping helps you connect with your emotions without feeling overwhelmed.

 Here is a breakdown of the EFT Tapping points for the popular short version (often seen on social media) with an extra point for added effectiveness.
 I’ve also included a brief video demonstration below.